MOONBIN & SANHA open up about their “darker, more mature” sophomore mini-album ‘REFUGE’

 Can you tell us more about your new title track ‘WHO’ and what fans can look forward to?

-SANHA: “We’re really looking forward to the music video [as] here were definitely more challenges this time.
+SANHA: “We’re really looking forward to the music video [as] there were definitely more challenges this time.
 It took a lot of acting skills, and I think we did well, so I was really satisfied while shooting the video.”

 You also released the song ‘Ghost Town’ as a pre-release single, which features a more mellow and stripped-down sound in comparison to ‘In-Out’.
 What was the significance of choosing this song as a pre-release track?